Skip to main content

 What Happens Today

-When you use replay(client, { apiKey }) with no local contracts, the SDK fetches governance state for the agent and then runs in pass-through capture mode.
-Your calls are not blocked in this mode today.
+When you use replay(client, { apiKey }) with no local contracts, the SDK fetches the current governance plan for the agent and environment.

 The server turns captured requests and responses into a canonical GovernanceReviewPlan using: